UPDATE REGARDING COVID-19 AND PUBLIC FORUM SESSION / COUNCIL MEETING ARRANGEMENTS

-Council will return to face-to-face Council Meetings and Public Forum Sessions in the Council Chambers from the February Council Meeting with the option for Councillors, staff and Public Forum Presenters to join via videoconference if they wish.
+Council has returned to face-to-face Council Meetings and Public Forum Sessions in the Council Chambers with the option for Councillors to join via videoconference under certain circumstances.

 To comply with the current NSW Government Public Health Order, a COVID-19 Safety Plan is in place for the return of Council Meetings and Public Forum Sessions in the Council Chambers.

 Members of the public who wish to address Council during the Public Forum Session must also complete the registration form below.
-Public Forum presenters have the option to attend in person or to join the meeting via videoconference if they wish.
+From the March 2021 Council Meeting, Public Forum presenters must attend in person.

 All standard COVID check-in procedures will apply when you arrive at the Council Chambers, and Council staff will be available to assist you.

-Should you be unsuccessful in attending in-person and do not wish to join the Public Forum Session via videoconference you can email your Public Forum submission no later than 4pm the day prior to the Council Meeting to firstname.lastname@example.org stating that you request the Mayor to read your submission.
+Should you be unsuccessful in attending in-person you can email your Public Forum submission no later than 4pm the day prior to the Council Meeting to email@example.com stating that you request the Mayor to read your submission.

 A livestream recording of the Council Meeting can be viewed via YouTube or the webcast can be viewed after the meeting by following the webcasts link below.